tolgayaz1991/MachineLearningProject2/README.md

 # MachineLearningProject2
-Prediction of China's gdp via Using the gdp between 1960 - 2014
+Prediction of China's gdp via Using the gdp between 1960 - 2014 via non-Linear Regression